hex13/atom-lupa/README.md

 ![atom screenshot](https://raw.githubusercontent.com/hex13/atom-lupa/master/screenshot-deepsearch.png)

-examples of semantic search (DSL can change in future versions):
+examples of semantic search (DSL can change in future versions).

 type:objectLiteral

+(space has meaning so this isn't gonna work:

+type :   objectLiteral #doesn't gonna work

 Example below finds functions which have foo in name: